Find the 10 digit number, the beautiful math puzzle by Conway

 The next 7th important pattern is discovered using pattern 3.
 For ease of understanding let's repeat pattern 3,

-Conclusion 11: Pattern 3: The number formed by 4th, 5th and 6th digits must be divisible by 3, that is, their integer sum must be divisible by 3.
+Conclusion 11: Pattern 3: The number formed by 4th, 5th and 6th digits must be divisible by 3.
+It means, their integer sum must be divisible by 3.

-Using the place restrictions in the table and the pattern 3 restriction identiify the 7th pattern.
+Using the place restrictions in the table and the pattern 3 restriction identify the 7th pattern.